Schumer: Feds must stop fake vax cards

 In a press release issued by his office, the senator pointed out that buying or selling fake vaccination cards is a federal crime punishable by up to five years in prison, plus a fine.
 He called on the FBI, U.S. Customs and Border Protection and the federal Department of Health and Human Services to combine forces to tackle the problem.

-“Fake vaccination cards have been advertised on social media, blogs and more, and now, new signs point to ramp-up production of fake cards with government logos overseas via countries like China,” Schumer said.
+“Fake vaccination cards have been advertised on social media, blogs and more, and now, new signs point to ramped-up production of fake cards with government logos overseas via countries like China,” he said.

 “Just yesterday, a bust in Tennessee revealed Chinese counterfeiters are looking to cash in on vaccine hesitation and distribute these faux cards.
 That’s why we need a federal crackdown and an educational campaign to make clear this is illegal and that there is an even easier solution for those who are looking to buy or sell fake vaccine cards, and it is: to get the vaccine.”